Punch (play)

 Punch is a 2024 play written by British playwright James Graham.
 It is based on the non-fiction book Right from Wrong by Jacob Dunne.
-Punch premiered at Nottingham Playhouse in 2024 and was transferred to Young Vic in 2025.
-The show is scheduled to transfer to the Apollo Theatre in the West End from 22 September to 29 November 2025, concurrently running with its Broadway counterpart.
+It premiered at Nottingham Playhouse in 2024, before transferring to Young Vic in 2025.

+It subsequently transferred to the Apollo Theatre in the West End from 22 September to 29 November 2025, where it ran concurrently with its Broadway counterpart.

 Synopsis

 Jacob Dunne punches a man with fatal consequences.

 Background

-The play is based on Jacob Dunne's memoir Right From Wrong.
+The play is based on Jacob Dunne's memoir, Right From Wrong.
 Dunne was jailed for the manslaughter of trainee paramedic James Hodgkinson in 2011.
 Hodgkinson had been visiting Nottingham to attend a test match, and was killed as a result of an unprovoked single punch.
-Hodgkinson's mother Joan Scourfield later forgave Dunne.
-Dunne and Scourfield have subsequently campaigned about the risks of a single punch.
+Through Restorative justice, Hodgkinson's mother Joan Scourfield later forgave Dunne.
+Dunne and Scourfield have subsequently campaigned about the risks of a single punch, and taken part in Question and Answer sessions together following some performances of the play.

 After only a handful of performances Dunne was no longer able to watch the second act of the play.
 After the interval Punch explores him meeting Hodgkinson's mum, a meeting that Dunne acknowledged had a profound effect on him.

 Punch was written by James Graham, with direction by Adam Penford.
 Graham is an Olivier Award-winner who is often described as a state of the nation playwright.
 His previous work includes Best of Enemies, Dear England, This House, and Sherwood.
 The original productions featured design by Anna Fleischle, with lighting by Robbie Butler, sound design by Alexandra Faye Braithwaite, and movement direction by Leanne Pinder.

 The play was published by Methuen Drama in March 2025.
+Jacob Dunne and James Graham appeared as guests on the Rest is Politics: Leading podcast to discuss the play and its significance.